A Telco’s guide to 5G: How Telecom players can help their customers adapt

 The first benefit, which is as obvious as it might seem, is to help get an idea of what your customers feel about your product or service.
 However, there’s another hidden benefit, the idea of connecting with customers.

 The only way to make sure that a customer is satisfied with your product or services is to ask questions about the same!
 Underestimating the power of asking questions is a mistake several telecom companies commit.

 As per the stats report of eConsultancy, more than 50% of customers prefer to find answers to their problems by themselves.

 Most of the time customers ask basic questions and to get the answer to that question they need to call or email the customer care team, and this leads to frustration among customers when you don’t reach the right representative.

-One of the simplest ways is creating a FAQ section on your website and include all the answers to the questions that are commonly asked by the customers.
-You can identify these common questions by reviewing customer’s calls or email logs or can discuss it with the customer service team or sales team.
+One of the simplest ways is creating a FAQ section on your website and including all the answers to the questions that are commonly asked by customers.
+You can identify these common questions by reviewing customers’ calls or email logs or can discuss it with the customer service team or sales team.
 With this proactive approach, customers can easily get all the answers and this will save time and lessen the number of service tickets you receive.